Twilight (novel series): Life and Death

 On October 6, 2015, Little, Brown and Company released the Twilight Tenth Anniversary/Life and Death Dual Edition, which includes a nearly-400 page reimagining of the novel with Edward and Bella gender-swapped as Edythe and Beau.
 The reimagined novel has a more conclusive ending, seemingly precluding its continuation through the remaining three Twilight novels.

 Midnight Sun

 Midnight Sun is a 2020 companion novel to the 2005 book Twilight by author Stephenie Meyer.
 The work retells the events of Twilight from the perspective of Edward Cullen instead of that of the series' usual narrating character Bella Swan.
 Meyer stated that Twilight was to be the only book from the series that she planned to rewrite from Edward's perspective.
 To give them a better feel of Edward's character, Meyer allowed Catherine Hardwicke, the director of the film adaptation of Twilight, and Robert Pattinson, the actor playing Edward, to read some completed chapters of the novel while they shot the film.
 It was released on August 4, 2020.

 Future

-In August 2020, Meyer revealed that she is working on two additional Twilight novels.
-The author intends to continue writing these stories, after completing an original book first.
+In August 2020, Meyer revealed that she was working on two additional Twilight novels.
+The author intended to continue writing stories set in the universe, after completing an original novel first.